AmitKapilaCodeIns/memory-game/README.md

 ### Version Control

--   The site was created using VS Code as IDE and pushed to Github to the remote repository 'tennis-club'.
+-   The site was created using VS Code as IDE and pushed to Github to the remote repository 'memory-game'.
 -   Git commands were employed extensively during development to push the code to the remote repository.
 The sequence of Git commands utilized includes:
     -   **git add .**: This command adds the files to the staging area, preparing them for commitment.
     -   **git commit -m "commit message"**: It commits the changes to the local repository queue, marking them as ready for the final step.